-If an employee receives a suspicious email, under no circumstances do not open it or follow any links that may be attached or imbedded in the email.
-Do not forward this email to our I'I Technician or to your Department Head or Elected Official, call or send a separate email.
-Whit for our I'T Technician to look at the email and give you instructions on what to do with it.
+If an employee receives a suspicious email, under no circumstances should they open it or follow any links that may be attached or imbedded in the email.
+Do not forward this email to our IT Technician or to your Department Head or Elected Official, call or send a separate email.
+Wait for our IT Technician to look at the email and give you instructions on what to do with it.